Nine Expensive Mistakes Smart People Make When Buying or Selling

 First impressions are the most important.
 Experience shows that for every $100 in repairs that your home needs, a buyer will deduct $300-$500 from their offer.

 Thoroughly clean and prepare your home before you put it on the market if you want top dollar.
-Check out our Lights - Camera - Action Seller's Stratagies.
+We offer our "Room by Room Review" to help you prepare your home for "ShowTime" Check out our Lights - Camera - Action Seller's Stratagies.

 Mistake #8: Signing a listing contract with no way out